khalid-alsaleh-dev/Ethkrypto/README.md

    `cd <../path/to/clonedFolder>`
 2. Run one of the next commands to install the required dependencies `npm install` if you are using npm or `yarn` if you are using yarn.

+# Install the MetaMask extension
+Make sure to install MetaMask on your borwser and connect to your wallet account.

 Then you are ready to use the app 😀👍